 Birders all know the different things birds eat, but what eats birds?
-Birds of all sizes and species can become prey, and while cats, dogs, and other mammals such as foxes and raccoons are common bird predators, there are many unusual and unexpected predators that also target birds.
+Birds of all sizes and species can become prey, and while cats, dogs, and other mammals such as foxes and raccoons are common bird predators, many unusual and unexpected predators also target birds.

 A Bird-Eat-Bird World

 Many birds eat other birds, though they do not typically eat their own species.
 Larger birds may prey on smaller birds, and raptors are commonly avivorous and will even raid other raptors' nests for chicks.
 Most birds that will eat other birds avoid targeting mature birds, but they will eagerly attack vulnerable fledglings, chicks, and eggs as an easy food source.
 Different corvids, including crows and jays, will eat other birds, as will gulls, skuas, and roadrunners.

 Strange Bird Predators